To start monitoring your crops, you need to add fields to your account first. There are several available options:

 Each curve can be disabled by clicking the corresponding colored buttons on the legend.
 This allows you to disable the unnecessary items and compare indices for years of interest.

-The Heat stress option (the days in Spring and Summer) reflects the risks associated with drought.
+The Heat stress curve (the days in Spring and Summer) reflects the risks associated with drought.
 In such a way, when the temperature is above (+30) then the growth of the crops slows down.
 You can track draw down zones on plots with extreme temperatures.

 Use Growth Stages to get to know what stage your crop is on right now.
 If not needed, you are always able to hide the curve from being displayed by clicking on the Growth Stages.